Double U (DJ): Political activities

-He made music for promoting Aung San Suu Kyi's NLD for the 2020 Myanmar general election.
+He created music to promote campaigns for Aung San Suu Kyi's NLD during the 2020 Myanmar general election.

 Following the 2021 Myanmar coup d'état, Double was active in the anti-coup movement both in person at rallies and through social media.
 On 8 April 2021, warrants for his arrest were issued under section 505 (a) of the penal code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, he was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.

 He escaped Yangon to Thailand afterwards, and eventually fled to the United States as a political refugee.